 This year marks the 30th anniversary of the World Climate Research Programme’s SPARC core project.
 In this time, SPARC has evolved into a major international research coordination hub for atmospheric sciences, with the primary goal to facilitate research that improves our understanding of atmospheric processes and their role in climate.
 SPARC’s initial focus was on stratospheric science linked to ozone depletion, but has expanded to cover the whole atmosphere including the coupled troposphere-stratosphere system and impacts on surface climate.

 SPARC is particularly recognised for its lively scientific community.
-To celebrate SPARC’s achievements over the last three decades, we invite you all to celebrate with us and join us for a series of three webinars leading up to the grand SPARC General Assembly in October 2022.
+To celebrate SPARC’s achievements over the last three decades, we have held a series of three webinars leading up to the grand SPARC General Assembly in October 2022.

 First SPARC anniversary webinar

 Our host for the first SPARC 30th anniversary webinar on Thursday 21st April 2022 13 UTC was Prof. Susan Solomon from the Department of Earth, Atmospheric, and Planetary Sciences, Massachusetts Institute of Technology (MIT).
 She gave a presentation on “Evolving Challenges in Stratospheric Processes and their Role in Climate”, taking us through some history of how our science has experienced a succession of things that have challenged our understanding and how the science community rose to the challenges.